wuyasan/Speaking-Portal-B/docs/peer_testing/usability_tasks.md

 ## **Tasks**

-1. Open GUI.py from the ‘src’ folder in the project directory

-2. Run GUI.py

-3. Select the appropriate text file
+1. Select the appropriate text file

-4. Select the appropriate audio file
+2. Select the appropriate audio file

-5. Generate the animated video
+3. Generate the animated video

-6. Locate ‘Vid_final.mp4’ in the project directory
+4. Locate ‘Vid_final.mp4’ in the project directory

-7. Open and watch ‘Vid_final.mp4’
+5. Open and watch ‘Vid_final.mp4’

-8. Comment on the animation quality/accuracy.
+6. Answer the following questions about the animated video:

+    - What are your thoughts on the animation quality?
+Does it appear to be smooth or clunky/choppy?

+    - Did you think the character’s lip-sync/mouth movements were accurate?
+Do they line up with the audio/voice in the background?

+    - What do you think about the character’s facial and body movements during the animation?
+Did you find them to be too frequent or negatively impacting your impression of the video?

+    - Comment on your overall satisfaction with the animated video with reference to the task scenario mentioned to you at the beginning.
+Would you be willing to show this video to your students?

 ## **User Group 2 - Task Scenario**

 You are a casual user who has just come across this software.
-You find the premise of creating an animation through a given text and audio file fascinating, and want to experiment with the software’s capabilities and accuracy of animation.
-You decide to choose some random text for the animation and generate the audio file with a randomly selected voice through Kukarella Text-to-Speech.
+You find the premise of creating an animation with the help of just text and audio fascinating, and want to experiment with the software’s capabilities.
+You decide to type some random text for the animation and generate the audio file with a randomly selected voice, which happens to be a Japanese AI voice, through Kukarella Text-to-Speech.

 **User Group Covered**: Casual Users/Enthusiasts

 ## **Tasks**

-1. Open GUI.py from the ‘src’ folder in the project directory

-2. Run GUI.py

-3. Select the appropriate text file
+1. Select the appropriate text file

-4. Select the appropriate audio file
+2. Select the appropriate audio file

-5. Generate the animated video
+3. Generate the animated video

-6. Locate ‘Vid_final.mp4’ in the project directory
+4. Locate ‘Vid_final.mp4’ in the project directory

-7. Open and watch ‘Vid_final.mp4’
+5. Open and watch ‘Vid_final.mp4’

-8. Comment on the animation quality/accuracy
+6. Close the GUI

+7. Answer the following questions about the animated video:

+    - What are your thoughts on the animation quality?
+Does it appear to be smooth or clunky/choppy?

+    - Did you think the character’s lip-sync/mouth movements were accurate?
+Do they line up with the audio/voice in the background?

+    - What do you think about the character’s facial and body movements during the animation?
+Did you find them to be too frequent or negatively impacting your impression of the video?

+    - Comment on your overall satisfaction with the animated video with reference to the task scenario mentioned to you at the beginning.
+Would you consider using this software again?